PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/table_classification.en.md

 Other related parameters can be set by modifying the fields under `Global` and `Predict` in the `.yaml` configuration file.
 For details, please refer to [PaddleX Common Model Configuration File Parameter Description](../../instructions/config_parameters_common.en.md).

 #### 4.4.2 Model Integration
-The model can be directly integrated into the PaddleX production line or directly integrated into your own project.
+The model can be directly integrated into the PaddleX pipeline or directly integrated into your own project.

-1.<b>Production Line Integration</b>
+1.<b>Pipeline Integration</b>

-The table classification module can be integrated into the PaddleX production line such as [General Table Classification Pipeline v2](../../../pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md).
-You just need to replace the model path to update the table classification module in the related production line.
-In production line integration, you can deploy the model you obtained using high-performance deployment and service-oriented deployment.
+The table classification module can be integrated into the PaddleX pipeline such as [General Table Classification Pipeline v2](../../../pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md).
+You just need to replace the model path to update the table classification module in the related pipeline.
+In pipeline integration, you can deploy the model you obtained using high-performance deployment and service-oriented deployment.

 2.<b>Module Integration</b>

 The weights you generate can be directly integrated into the table classification module.
 You can refer to the Python example code in [Quick Integration](#Three-Quick-Integration).
 Just replace the model with the path of the model you have trained.

+You can also use the PaddleX high-performance inference plugin to optimize the inference process of your model and further improve efficiency.
+For detailed procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).